 4 ways kids can celebrate National Poetry Month

-April is National Poetry Month.
-Here at In Our Write Minds, I’m posting a different poetry activity or tip list each week to help you incorporate more poetry into your homeschooling.
+April is National Poetry Month, so I’m posting a different poetry activity or tip list each week to help you incorporate more poetry into your homeschooling.

 Pick one or two of these activities to do with your children to celebrate this special literary month.
 Together, discover the joy of poetry!
 [Psst … this post contains affiliate links to poetry resources I’m confident your family will enjoy.]